 Lesley was privileged to have been placed in a three-month secondment to a leading barristers' chambers in the United Kingdom specialising in construction, engineering, infrastructure and energy disputes.

-• A Thai joint venture company (comprising a subsidiary of a public company listed on the Stock Exchange of Thailand) against its turnkey contractor in an ICC international arbitration involving disputes arising from the design and construction of a Waste-to-Energy plant (valued at approximately THB$1.8billion).
+- A Thai joint venture company (comprising a subsidiary of a public company listed on the Stock Exchange of Thailand) against its turnkey contractor in an International Court of Arbitration (ICC) international arbitration involving extensive disputes arising from the design and construction of a Waste-to-Energy plant (valued at approximately THB$1.8billion).

-• A major Japanese main contractor against its subcontractor in a SIAC arbitration involving disputes arising from the Changi Airport Terminal 4 project.
+- A major Japanese main contractor against its air-conditioning and mechanical ventilation works (ACMV) subcontractor in a SIAC arbitration involving long-drawn payment disputes arising from the Changi Airport Terminal 4 project.
+The disputes involved claims for variation works, liquidated damages, back-charges and wrongful termination claims.

 Related Practices